ruthwanglusi/SI507_final/README.md

 - [X] A many-to-many relationship in your database structure
 - [X] At least one form in your Flask application
 - [X] Templating in your Flask application
-- [X] Inclusion of JavaScript files in the application
+- [X] Inclusion of JavaScript files in the application (in main.html)
 - [X] Links in the views of Flask application page/s
-- [X] Relevant use of `itertools` and/or `collections`
+- [X] Relevant use of `itertools` and/or `collections` (2 featured parks)
 - [ ] Sourcing of data using web scraping
 - [ ] Sourcing of data using web REST API requests
 - [ ] Sourcing of data using user input and/or a downloaded .csv or .json dataset
 - [ ] Caching of data you continually retrieve from the internet in some way

 ### Submission
-- [ ] I included a link to my GitHub repository with the correct permissions on Canvas!
+- [X] I included a link to my GitHub repository with the correct permissions on Canvas!
 (Did you though?
 Did you actually?
 Are you sure you didn't forget?)
-- [ ] I included a summary of my project and how I thought it went **in my Canvas submission**!
+- [X] I included a summary of my project and how I thought it went **in my Canvas submission**!